wp-plugins/users-ultra/readme.txt

 == Changelog ==

+= 1.0.51 (05-17-2014) =
+* Improvements - Please update.
+We have implemented some changes for the URL rewriting rules.
+Thanks

 = 1.0.50 (05-17-2014) =
 * Bug fix - We have tweaked the CSS style sheet to avoid css overlapping.